tanoconsulting/euts/README.md

 * Docker version 1.13 or later
 * Docker Compose version 1.x (NB: Docker Compose v2 is not supported yet)

-For running tests without Docker: see the requirements for the version of eZPlatform that you intend to use
+For running tests without Docker: see the requirements for the version of eZPlatform that you intend to use, including a database server.

 Installation
 ------------